|Table of Contents Search for printer HOME|

 I have therefore been liberal in identifying the papers to include here (see the bibliography).
 One source for references was contemporaneous reviews.(4) Another source was the scattering of historical writings, popularizations, and historically-aware textbooks that have addressed the question, mostly by scientists.
 Works by professional historians have been few (although the number is rising) and focus on narrow topics; works that purport to be comprehensive often give undue emphasis to the events or topics that the authors are most familiar with.(5) I found many other significant references by keeping abreast of the current literature on climate change, relying perhaps too much on scientific articles and news reviews in the leading journals Nature and Science.
+I have also increasingly relied on news articles and blog posts by dedicated followers of climate science (both scientists and journalists) to point me to recent scientific articles of particular significance.
+Of course I read the articles and use my own judgment as to whether their findings merit inclusion on this website.
 Articles here often refer to older papers that the authors consider foundational for their subject: among many references to papers published recently, one often finds a few references to papers ten years old or more.
 My next step was to review the papers identified by all these methods.
 These papers often gave in turn references that reached back another decade, and so forth.

 Thus I built my text largely around the papers that respected scientists, five or ten or twenty years later, remembered as important.
 Unfortunately the papers themselves did not always in fact say what others remembered they had said.
 The historian must make some assessment of the contents of each paper, and I have looked at (if not read entirely) nearly every item that I cite.
 However, the historian should hesitate before saying that a piece of work was less or more important than scientists later thought, for the impression a paper made at the time can be as significant as its retrospective technical content.
 On the other hand, scientists sometimes properly cite a paper not for its main thrust but for some idea or item of data that the authors themselves didn't emphasize at the time — something they tossed in on the side, but which later turned out to be crucial.